influxdata/docs-v2/content/v2.0/account-management/multi-user/remove-user.md

 ---
 title: Remove a member
-list_title: Remove a member
+seotitle: Remove a member from your InfluxDB Cloud organization
 description: >
   Remove a member from an InfluxDB Cloud organization.
 weight: 103
 menu:
   v2_0:
     parent: Manage multiple members
-    name: Remove a member...
+    identifier: remove_member_cloud
 ---

 1. Navigate to the **Members** page under **Organizations** in the left navigation bar.